 Here's a handy infographic summarizing the recommended crafting recipes from the GFL Explained: Rate-Up guide.

-- An RFHG team with strong Armor Penetration
+- An RFHG team with decent Armor Penetration

 - Heavy Ordnance Corps units